seungminl1998/ThesisPRJ/2022  June/README.md

 	<div class = "theTop">----- Inseo -----</div>
 	<div class = "outClose"><button class = "close" id = "b<?php echo $y++; ?>" onclick="clickHandlers(event)">x</button></div>
 ```
+The code above is the first chunk.
+As it can be seen, in the first line of the PHP code, there are many variables.
+- $x variable is used to mark down the actual posts div that the users see when the page loads.
+- $y variable

 ```php
     <div class="pages-list-item">
 		<?php if ( 'VIDEO' == $media['media_type']) : continue;?>